-For a discussion of our investments in entities that are not engaged in real estate activities, see Note 4 ("Investments Securities - Related Party") to the consolidated financial statements of the 2024 Annual Report.
+For a discussion of our investments in entities that are not engaged in real estate activities, see "Investment Securities - Related Party" in the Q1 Form 10-Q.

 In 2023, the Company subscribed for an investment in the aggregate amount of \$10 million for limited partnership interests in Stilwell Activist Investments, L.P., a Delaware limited partnership ("SAI").
 On June 1, 2024, the Company subscribed for an additional investment in the amount of \$500,000 for limited partnership interests in SAI.
 These subscriptions were approved by the disinterested directors of the Company, and, after the formation of the RPT Committee, by that Committee.